How Company Culture and Communication Impact Each Other in the Workplace

 For example, some workplace jokes might be deemed offensive in some cultures.
 The make-up of your workforce may even influence your communication style and will definitely impact your company culture.

-Some ways to ensure you consider cultural differences and promote inclusion are:
+To ensure you consider cultural differences and promote inclusion are:

 By making an effort to understand and respect the cultural differences in your organization, you can reduce misunderstandings, improve communications and build a strong company culture that celebrates and promotes diversity and inclusion.